-In accordance with normal commercial practice the Trust has purchased insurance to protect Trustees and Officers from claims arising from negligent acts, errors or omissions occurring whilst on Trust business.
-The insurance provides unlimited cover on any one claim and details of the costs are disclosed in Note 13 to the accounts.
+In accordance with normal commercial practice, the Trust has purchased insurance to protect Trustees and Officers from claims arising from negligent acts, errors or omissions occurring whilst on Trust business.
+The DfE Risk Protection Arrangement (RPA) insurance provides cover up to £10,000,000 on any one claim.
+This is an aggregated total over the period of one year.